 Minerals and royalties in the Austin Chalk can be worth a lot or they can be worth significantly less and the price per net royalty acre can very greatly from one area to another.

-The values for Austin Chalk minerals and royalties have dropped significantly due to Covid.
+The values for Austin Chalk minerals and royalties dropped significantly during Covid.

-The mineral buying space didn’t dry up completely in 2020, although the pause button was definitely hit due to lack of demand for oil and gas, but the pumps are slowly turning back on.
-I regularly pass through areas of the Austin Chalk/Eagle Ford and have seen quite a few pumpjacks operational again.
+The mineral buying space didn’t dry up completely in 2020, although the pause button was definitely hit due to lack of demand for oil and gas, but the pumps have sinced turned back on.
+I regularly pass through areas of the Austin Chalk/Eagle Ford and see pumpjacks operational again.

-Unless there are some key activities happening where your minerals are located, you should have a positive outlook as the economy and travel start ramping up again.
+Unless there are some key activities happening where your minerals are located, you should have a positive outlook on your mineral values for interests located in the Austin Chalk.

 Those activities could include old wells being re-worked by a new operator, a fresh permit filed with the TRRC, and a previously drilled but uncompleted well or wells (DUCs) now being completed.